Best Friendship Shows to Watch With Your BFF

 As Annie’s best friend and roommate, Fran (Lolly Adefope) reminds us that friendship is the keystone to a healthy and fulfilling life when the going gets tough.
 Grab your best gal and get ready for real laughs and real talk.

 You’ve likely caught some of Key & Peele’s most popular sketches on social media, like those featuring inner-city substitute teacher Mr. Garvey or former President Barack Obama and his anger translator, Luther.
 What you may not know is, there’s a lot more where that came from — five full seasons of comedy gold to be exact (all streaming now).

 The hit sketch show stars best friends Keegan-Michael Key and Jordan Peele, who together deliver spot-on impressions, poke fun at pop culture, and toe the line of absolute absurdity.
 Get ready to laugh — because these bite-sized episodes pack a lot of punch.

 It’s Always Sunny in Philadelphia

-Recently renewed for a 15th season, It’s Always Sunny in Philadelphia is breaking records as one of FX’s longest-running shows.
+Recently renewed for a 15th season, It’s Always Sunny in Philadelphia is breaking records as one of the longest-running FX Original shows.
 It follows a group of underachieving friends, or, affectionately, “The Gang” — Mac (Rob McElhenney), Charlie (Charlie Day), Dee (Kaitlin Olson), Dennis (Glenn Howerton), and Frank (Danny DeVito) who together own a pub in Philadelphia, and get themselves into several hilariously dark and unfortunate situations.

 We’ll leave you with this: There’s not much this crew wouldn’t do to make a quick buck.